Oliver1096/Quant_Finances/README.md

 * Forwards
 * Options

-We use different models to pricing and trading.
+We use different models to pricing derivative pruducts.

 Quantitative analysis assumes a random behavior of assets so it is assumed that financial quantities such as stock prices, interest rates, the value of options have a random behavior.

+## Brownian Motion

+In 1827 the Scottish botanist **Robert Brown** observed the random behavior of pollen particles suspended in water.
+This phenomenon cme to be known as *Brownian motion* .
+Louis Bachelier in his doctoral work on option pricing in 1900 made numerous advances of this mathematical properties.

+## The Wiener process

 ## Itô's lemma